Sunless-John/flutter_custom_packages/firebase_auth_repo/README.md

 ## Features

--Sign In with email and password
+- Sign In with email and password
--Sign out
+- Sign out
--Send password reset email
+- Send password reset email
--Create user with email and password
+- Create user with email and password
--Get stream of authentication changes
+- Get stream of authentication changes

 ## Getting started